Data processing agreement

 1. Notify the Customer without undue delay and, where feasible, within 72 hours of becoming aware of the breach.

-2. Provide, to the extent then available, (a) a description of the nature of the breach including the categories and approximate number of Data Subjects and records affected; (b) the name and contact details of the data protection contact; (c) a description of the likely consequences; and (d) a description of measures taken or proposed to address the breach.
+2. Provide, to the extent then available, a description of the nature of the breach, including categories and approximate number of Data Subjects and records affected; the likely consequences of the breach; and measures taken or proposed to address the breach.

 3. Cooperate with the Customer and take reasonable steps to mitigate the effects of and remedy the breach.

 Notification of a Personal Data Breach is not an acknowledgment of fault or liability.
-BabySea's 72-hour notification commitment is aligned with the requirement in GDPR Art 33.
-The Customer remains responsible for notifying its Data Subjects and supervisory authority as required by Applicable Data Protection Law.
+The Customer remains responsible for determining whether notification to supervisory authorities or Data Subjects is required.

 10. Data return and deletion